JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 - O(2ⁿ) - exponential time; amount of time doubles as n increased, slower than polynomial
 - O(n!) - factorial time; just don't, traveling salesman brute force solution.
 AND BOGOSORT

-To find the big O notation of an algorithm, check the time complexity of each loop and and count how many operations are made.
+To find the big O notation of an algorithm, check the time complexity of each loop and and count how many operations are made (how many lines of code are roughly executed).
 Then take the highest degree of this function and omit any constants.
-E.g f(x) = ½n(n+1) = n²
+If you found there to be a total of f(n) = ½n(n+1) loops, then the big O notation would be O(n²)

 ## Designing algorithms
 Consider time and space compexity (using a lot of storage is bad), in unison.
 One can be sacrifised for the other sometimes.
 A good algorithm should be unambigous and optimised as far as possible.